 At each station on these cruises a Sea-Bird Electronics, Inc., Conductivity-Temperature-Depth (CTD) instrument was deployed with a 24-place rosette.
 The rosette was equipped with 24 ten-liter plastic (PVC) bottles.
 The CTD/rosette cast usually sampled 20 depths to a maximum sampling depth of 525 meters, bottom depth permitting.
 Occasional stations have multiple bottles tripped at the same depth to provide more water for ancillary programs.
 The sample spacing was designed to sample depth intervals as close as 10 meters around the sharp upper thermocline features such as the chlorophyll, oxygen, nitrite maxima and the shallow salinity minimum.
-Salinity and oxygen were determined at sea for all depths sampled.
-On cruises 9807 and 9809 nutrients were also determined for all depths sampled.
+Salinity, oxygen and nutrients were determined at sea for all depths sampled.
 Chlorophyll-a and phaeopigments were determined at sea within the top 200 meters, bottom depth permitting.